 Reject H0, the distribution is NOT a good fit at this significance level.

-In this case, the estimated Maximum Likelihood Estimate (MLE) parameters for the Weibull distribution are the shape parameter (α) with value of approximately 2.0678, and the scale parameter (β) with value of approximately 4.3409.
-The estimated parameters are successfully aligning with original data.
+In this case, the estimated MLE parameters for the Weibull distribution are the shape parameter (α) with value of approximately 2.0678, and the scale parameter (β) with value of approximately 4.3409.
+The estimated parameters are successfully aligning with truenparameters of the underlying data distribution.

 DistFit explores and suggests possible distributions for the given dataset based on the MLE parameters.
 In this example, it suggests that the data could be fitted to a variety of distributions, including Uniform, Exponential, Normal, Weibull, and Gamma.

-In the subsequent analysis, upon conducting goodness-of-fit tests across all chosen distribution types, it is observed that only the Weibull distribution exhibits a test statistics value of 3.47, which is below the critical value of 5.99.
-This implies that solely the Weibull distribution adequately fits our original dataset.
+In the subsequent analysis, upon conducting goodness-of-fit tests across all the suggested distribution types, it is evident that only the Weibull distribution, with a test statistics value of 3.47 below the critical value of 5.99, is a good fit.
 Conversely, the remaining distribution types yield test statistics exceeding the critical value, leading to the rejection of the null hypothesis for these distributions.

 Gamma Distribution

 The Gamma distribution is a versatile distribution that generalizes exponential, chi-squared, and Erlang distributions.
+It is applicable in scenarios requiring the modeling of waiting times, sums of exponential random variables, and various other statistical applications.

 The lookup method is a utility for linear interpolation based on a look-up table.
 It is used in the Gamma_fit method to find the scale parameter (alfa) from a precomputed table based on the sample mean.
 DistFit estimates the scale ('alpha') and shape ('beta') parameters through the MLE method.

-It is useful in scenarios requiring the modeling of waiting times, sums of exponential random variables, and various other statistical applications.
+The following code shows how to use DistFit to fit data to a gamma distribution.

 import DistFit.distfit as dft